ripple/opensource.ripple.com/docs/simpleXRPL/references/connectors/ripple-custody.md

 [[Source]](https://github.com/ripple/simpleXRPL/blob/50619258cf753008e8a185eaeb3ceca489e5998a/src/custodians/ripple/construction.ts#L30)

 Ripple Custody authenticates with an intent-author key exchanged for a token.
 A Custody deployment is per-tenant, so its gateway and token URLs point at the instance provisioned for you.
+See: [Generate a key pair and register a public key](https://docs.ripple.com/products/custody/identity-and-access/authentication/generate-api-keys-and-register) for instructions on creating API credentials to fill in this constructor.

 ## RippleCustody.create()